Haseem12/retailsage/php-backend-guide.md

             $hashed_password = $row['password'];

             if (password_verify($password, $hashed_password)) {
-                // For this simulation, we send a simple token.
-                // In a real application, you should generate a secure JWT (JSON Web Token) here.
                 $token = "mock-token-for-" . $row['id'] . "-" . time();
                 http_response_code(200);
                 echo json_encode([
                     "message" => "Successful login.",